 In this series various found materials, timber, and vintage book covers act as the support for the encaustics.
-Bookbinding, an old and humble craft that requires a meticulous set of skills resonates with the intricacy of Shapiro Wood’s own practice.
+Bookbinding, an old and humble craft requiring a meticulous set of skills, resonates with the intricacy of Shapiro Wood’s own practice.
 While the compositions are pared-down, the process is complex and the works are continually tweaked until they achieve their harmony.
 But the artist does not aim for clean-cut perfection.
 This combined with her tactile and delicate handling of material steers away from the austerity prevalent in a lot of minimal art.
-The kind softness we find in the ‘Gravitations’ is alike the grids of Agnes Martin who left bare the pencil lines and imperfect vibrations.
+The softness we find in ‘Gravitations’ is alike the grids of Agnes Martin who left bare the pencil lines and imperfect vibrations.
 Shapiro Woods two-tone striped compositions as well as the diptychs (usually one half gestural the other monochromatic) also bring to mind many wonderful and energised series by Brice Marden.
 The warmer approach in this type of work speaks to nature.
 Imperfections like air bubbles occurring as a result of the wax cooling are often embraced by Shapiro Wood.
 The small bubbling on the skin of a leaf is not unlike in appearance: imperfect but beautiful, and we find these works bear the same energy and movement that is characteristic of life.

-I find the tension between different tones, textures and substrates in ‘Gravitations’ moving.
+I find the tension between different tones, textures, and substrates in ‘Gravitations’ moving.
 I see the wax and the old book covers and think of reading by candlelight.
 I am aware that these surfaces have already been touched and felt; the books handled and the wax shaped and polished.
 There is a patina and romance tied to these materials that have been carried through history, a romance that is embedded in the work.

 In ‘Gravitations’, colour is deeply emotive and transporting.
-Red is dominant in this series, of which two types appear.
-One red is translucent and aqueous, another is richer and deeper — like dark blood.
+Red is dominant in this series, of which two types appear: one is translucent and aqueous, another is richer and deeper — like dark blood.
 For me they manifest intensity.
 They are the reds of love, desire, and passion.
 The pink of Untitled (don’t talk) reminds me of blushed cheeks on pale skin.
 Underneath the encaustic is silk organza — a thin weave sheer fabric that is commonly used for bridal wear and nightgowns.
 I think of the Georgian regency in England and Jane Austen’s ‘Emma’.
 In Untitled (fleet), jade exists in two forms: one dark, stained and worn, the other lustrous and ethereal.
 A pond surrounded by jagged rock faces appears in my mind.
 I think of Ancient China.
 The pale blue in Untitled (Octavio’s tears) and Untitled (and the land it swallowed the sky) is expansive.
 It is watery, emotional, vast, and vibrating.
 Like a deep well spilling over.